 Judge Kathryn A. Viviano is a graduate from Hillsdale College (Bachelor of Arts) and Wayne State University (Masters in Business Administration and Juris Doctorate).
-After college, Judge Viviano worked for the family business in many roles while attending school at night to complete her postgraduate education.
-Judge Viviano previously worked in the top Detroit law firm of Barris, Sott, Denn & Driker before joining her brother in forming Viviano & Viviano PLLC.
-She also served as the City Attorney for the City of Centerline.
+After law school, Judge Viviano worked for the top Detroit law firm of Barris, Sott, Denn & Driker before joining her brother in forming Viviano & Viviano PLLC.
+She also served as the City Attorney for the City of Center Line.
 Judge Viviano was elected to the bench in November 2010 and was assigned to the Family Division.
 She served as the Presiding Judge of the Family Division from April 2013 until her appointment to the Business Court in February 2015.
-Judge Viviano also sits for the Macomb County Juvenile Drug Court.

 Macomb County Court Building

 Telephone: (586) 469-5438

 |Judicial Secretary||Samantha Peterson||(586) firstname.lastname@example.org|

 Communications with Court and Judge's Copies should be sent electronically to firstname.lastname@example.org.

 Electronic filing is mandatory for all cases assigned to Judge Viviano.

 After a complaint is filed in the Clerk’s Office, subsequent pleadings must be filed electronically on the Court’s eFiling website: https://mifile.courts.michigan.gov.
 Additional information can be found on the Court’s eFiling webpage: https://circuitcourt.macombgov.org/CircuitCourt-eFilingResources.

 The Court’s eFiling is governed by Administrative Order No. 2010-6.

 POLICIES AND PROCEDURES